yunweiliang/yunweiliang.github.io/_posts/2020-08-04-peas-in-a-book-pod.markdown

 I found myself to be a small subset of people fortunate to be surrounded by books gathered over the years.
 With the libraries closed during quarantine, I weigh between buying a new book or reading one on Overdrive (a library ebook app).

-I was raised to be conscious of subtle actions, such as physical book trading, that contribute to carbon footprint.
+I was raised to be conscious of subtle actions, such as physical book trading, that contribute to the carbon footprint.
 On the other hand, I like disconnecting for a quiet afternoon with a book I can carry in my hands, with no WiFi or blue light.

 At the same time, I thought about joining a book club to make some new friends.
 Then, I started seeing people getting books for strangers on Instagram: